 AntTail’s IoT app helps identify the weak spots in the supply chain and reminds the patient to store their medicines at proper temperatures

 With their IoT app, AntTail provides transparency in the pharmaceutical supply chain from manufacturer to patient.
-Pharmaceutical manufacturers, health providers, and logistic companies can continuously monitor the temperature with AntTail’s portal to assure product quality.
-Moreover, it gives them up to an incredible 55% greater probability to identify where in the supply chain the medicine was exposed to freezing temperatures, so they can directly address this weak link and inform the party responsible.
+Pharmaceutical manufacturers, health providers, and logistics companies can continuously monitor the temperature with AntTail’s portal to assure product quality.
+Moreover, it gives them up to an incredible 55 percent greater probability to identify where in the supply chain the medicine was exposed to freezing temperatures, so they can directly address this weak link and inform the party responsible.

-On the patient side, AntTail has a 98% success rate at tracking and notifying patients, ensuring the patient stores their medicine at proper temperatures, ensuring the right quality.
+On the patient side, AntTail has a 98 percent success rate at tracking and notifying patients, ensuring the patient stores their medicine at proper temperatures, and ensuring the right quality.
 Moreover, the application reminds the patient to take their medicine at the prescribed intervals.

 The data from the medicine’s sensor is interpreted by the IoT app and provides users with actionable insights

 AntTail developed an application that enables smarter operations through newly connected products.
 The sensors are placed on boxes, pallets, or packaging and connect to a central router located in a warehouse, truck, or at the patient’s home to collect data about the medicine.
 These IoT endpoints connect to IoT Software on AWS with Vodafone IoT, with the data being stored in Hadoop.
 AntTail’s IoT app is built on the Mendix platform, which retrieves data from AWS and adds context to the data.
 It interprets the data to provide users with multi-level actionable insights.
 Current Users are doctors, pharmacists, and patients.